matomo-org/matomo-sdk-ios/README.md

     // Configure the tracker
     [PiwikTracker sharedInstance].debug = YES; // Uncomment to print events to the console

+## Changelog

+_Version 2.5 contains many new features, including tracking social interaction, exceptions and searches.
+All events are prefixed according to its type to provide grouping and structure in the Piwik web interface.
+This would be the preferred behaviour for most developers but it can be turned off if interfering with an existing structure._

+_Version 2.0 is a complete rewrite of the PiwikTracker, now based on AFNetworking and supporting CocoaPods.
+The interface is not backwards compatible, however it should be a relative small task to migrate existing apps._

 ##License

 PiwikTracker is available under the MIT license.
 See the LICENSE.md file for more info.